Inclement Weather/Cancellations and Delays

 When school is delayed or canceled, we work quickly to inform the community using a variety of communication methods.
 A phone message is sent out using Olentangy’s mass notification system.
 We also immediately notify local radio and television stations and post a message on the district’s website, Twitter feed (@OlentangySD), Instagram account (@olentangylocalschools) and the District's Facebook page.
 In addition, we will send the announcement out as an email, text and, for those who have the District’s mobile app, a push notification.
 Because other sources of information, such as social media posts, may not be accurate, we recommend you always check the above referenced District sources to confirm that school has been canceled or delayed.

 As a reminder, parents should ensure that their PowerSchool account information is accurate as our communication system is based on the contact information in PowerSchool.
+To receive text notifications, parents and high school students must provide their cell phone number in PowerSchool and text YES to 87569 to opt in to the district's text messaging service.

 Finally, please remember that the Olentangy Local School District covers 95 square miles of diverse terrain.
 This means that, at times, inclement weather conditions that appear in one portion of the District may not be as severe in another, but may warrant a delay or closing of school for overall safety reasons.